olga24912/SGTK/README.md

 ![Edges type](https://raw.githubusercontent.com/olga24912/SGTK/master/resources/pic/edgeType.png)

 Supported connection types are:
-*   LONG: long reads such as Pacbio or Oxford Nanopores
+*   Long reads: long reads such as Pacbio or Oxford Nanopores
-*   DNA_PAIR: mate-pairs and paired-end DNA short reads
+*   Paired reads: mate-pairs and paired-end DNA short reads
-*   RNA_PAIR: paired-end RNA-Seq
+*   RNA-Seq (paired): paired-end RNA-Seq
-*   RNA_SPLIT_50/RNA_SPLIT_30: RNA-Seq single reads
+*   RNA-Seq (single): RNA-Seq single reads
-*   SCAFF: scaffolds
+*   Scaffold
 *   GFA: assembly graph connections from GFA file
 *   FASTG: assembly graph connections from FASTG file
-*   CONNECTION: from file with connections list
+*   Connection: from file with connections list

 The third column shows sources names, text color is the same as color of edges.
 The last column represents weight threshold for this source, which can be set by user.
 To apply changes click `DRAW` button.